Canada's Trans Mountain seeks approval for tolls for expanded oil pipeline

 By Nia Williams

-The Trans Mountain Expansion (TMX) will nearly treble the flow of crude from Alberta's oil sands to Burnaby, British Columbia, but the project has struggled with regulatory delays, environmental opposition and surging costs.
+The Trans Mountain Expansion (TMX) will nearly treble the flow of crude from Alberta's oil sands to Burnaby, British Columbia from 300,000 bpd to 890,000 bpd but the project has struggled with regulatory delays, environmental opposition and surging costs.

-The expansion is expected to cost C$30.9 billion ($23.01 billion), more than four times the original estimate, according to TMC's most recent update in March, which also said the final bill could rise further.
+In March TMC said the expansion would cost C$30.9 billion ($23.01 billion), more than four times the original estimate, and that the final bill could rise further.

+The tolling application is a sign TMX, due to start shipping in the first quarter of 2024, is nearing the finish line more than a decade after it was first proposed.

+But the pipeline will struggle to recoup the billions spent during construction, analysts said, adding that the Canadian government, which bought it in 2018 to ensure it got built and plans to sell it once complete, faces a substantial loss.

 In an application to the Canadian Energy Regulator (CER) dated June 1, TMC proposed a base toll of C$11-C$12 ($8-$9) a barrel, depending on the type of crude shipped and its final destination.
 Any shipper committing to a term longer than 15 years or more than 75,000 bpd would receive a discount.

-BMO Capital Markets analyst Ben Pham said in a note to clients the TMX tolls compare to a toll of $8-$10 a barrel for Canadian crude to get to the U.S. Gulf Coast, but is still "well above" the initial TMX expected toll of around $4.50 a barrel.
+BMO Capital Markets analyst Ben Pham said in a note to clients the TMX tolls compare to a toll of $8-$10 a barrel for Canadian crude to get to the U.S. Gulf Coast, "well above" the initial TMX expected toll of around $4.50 a barrel.

+A month ago, rival pipeline company Enbridge agreed a new lower toll with shippers on its Mainline network, which transports the bulk of Canadian crude to the U.S.

+After years of companies battling for pipeline space, the Canadian oil market will have excess export capacity from next year, meaning TMX will be vulnerable to being undercut by rivals, Morningstar's Ellis said.

-Committed shippers on the pipeline, including Cenovus Energy CVE.TO, Suncor Energy SU.TO and Canadian Natural Resources Ltd CNQ.TO did not immediately respond to requests for comment.
+TMC did not immediately respond to a request for comment.
+Committed shippers on the pipeline include Cenovus Energy CVE.TO, Suncor Energy SU.TO and Canadian Natural Resources Ltd CNQ.TO.

 TMC asked the regulator to rule on whether it approves the tolls by Sept.
 14 this year.